sarasteinsland/Portfolio/README.md

 A mobile app using Kotlin and API integration to display characters and episodes from the Rick and Morty universe.

 Fullstack Web Development
-Built web applications using React and CSS, with basic backend functionality — including a terminal-based data project themed around political data processing.
+Built web applications using React and CSS, with basic backend functionality, including a terminal-based data project themed around political data processing.

 Student Leadership & Engagement
 - Head of the running group at Kristiania Bergen